 SKILLS: HTML, CSS, Javascript, jQuery, PHP, WordPress

-When I heard that Jerry Belich, inventor of the Choosatron, was ready for a visual refresh and needed more editable functionality on his WordPress site, I jumped at the chance to design and build a custom WordPress theme to fit his needs.
-The design incorporates material design principles and bold accent colors while being fully responsive.
+When I heard that Jerry Belich, inventor of the Choosatron, was ready for a visual refresh and needed more editable functionality on his WordPress site, I jumped at the chance to design and build a custom theme for him.
+I started the process by interviewing Jerry, which gave me a good idea of his needs and the required features.
+The site featured a persistent form for collecting leads, Jerry’s creative projects front-and-center, and an events section that indicated his attendance at past and upcoming conferences.
+The design was inspired by material UI and was fully responsive.
+This site was active from 2015 – 2019.

 Katelyn Mueller Website